 Exploring in the wilderness is thirsty work, and it’s super important to keep yourself hydrated.
-Once you’ve found yourself a water source, it’s essential that you purify it to ensure that it’s free from bacteria and harmful bugs when you drink it.
+Once you’ve found yourself a source, it’s essential that you know how to purify water to ensure that it’s free from bacteria and harmful bugs when you drink it.

 Drinking unsanitary water significantly increases your chance of picking up a nasty virus or becoming very sick, but luckily, there are many different methods which, if followed correctly, means finding clean water to drink can be a doddle.
 So, here’s how to make sure that you are drinking clean water.